irisnet/irishub/docs/features/nft.md

 ### Edit

-The metadata of the specified asset can be updated.
+The metadata of the specified nft can be updated.

 `CLI`